justeattakeaway/.github/profile/README.md

 - We aim to give back to the community.
 - We invite contributions from all.
-- Feedback is highly valued, whether through issues, tweets, or blogs.
+- Feedback is highly valued, whether through issues, pull requests, social media, or blogs.
 - We maintain high-quality code and robust test coverage for confidence in our projects.

 ### Licensing